 The secret here is to make sure that you work on your consistency.
 Discipline is one of the most vital parts of this kind of routine.
-It’s very easy to fall off the wagon, but if you persevere and work on your consistency, you’ll be able to jump back on in a heartbeat.
+It’s very easy to fall off the wagon, but if you persevere and work on your consistency and self-discipline, you’ll be able to jump back on in a heartbeat.

 Now, before you go, I have…